 Welcome to Performing Arts!

-Performing Arts contributes to the school curriculum by developing students’ abilities to work as part of a group, present in any given circumstance, refine performance skills, analyse and evaluate work and develop independent thinking.
-Performing Arts is important for students to become well rounded individuals and builds empathy and confidence.
+Performing Arts contributes to and enriches the school curriculum by developing students’ abilities to work as part of a group, present in any given circumstance, refine performance skills, analyse and evaluate work and develop independent thinking.
+Performing Arts allows our students to become well-rounded individuals and builds empathy and confidence.
 It is also important in everyday life and in many forms of employment.

 We want all of our students to be confident, skilled and caring individuals that can present themselves clearly and concisely in any given circumstance.